Internal Medicine: One month

 Oral Surgery: One- to two-month rotation, and on-going experience throughout the year

 All residents take overnight calls in conjunction with the Oral and Maxillofacial Surgery Residents.
 Residents are also required to accompany Oral Surgeons and Oral Surgery Residents to the operating room as the assistant surgeon.
 Residents perform surgical and non-surgical extractions, wound suturing, oral biopsies and other procedures, as dictated by the case.

 The curriculum in implant dentistry is composed primarily of didactic and some clinical components.
 Instruction is provided in diagnosis and treatment planning, implant selection, placement and postoperative care, restoration, and maintenance procedures.
 Placement of implants is done in the OMFS clinic with their attendings and residents.
-Residents are expected to treatment plan for implants early in the year so as to complete a simple case by the end of the year.
+Residents are expected to develop treatment plans for implants early in the year so as to complete a simple case by the end of the year.

-Training in Dental Specialties Areas
+Training in Dental Specialties

-The program includes didactic and advanced clinical training in all of the various dental specialties using modern dental technology such as intraoral cameras, rotary endodontics, and CEREC direct restorations.
+The program includes didactic and advanced clinical training in all of the various dental specialties using modern dental technology such as intra-oral cameras, rotary endodontics, and CEREC direct restorations.
 The resident will experience essential training in: